submissions

 If previously published in Abraxas Review, please do not submit to the issue immediately following the one you were published in.
 For example, if you are published in Issue 1, please wait until Issue 3 to submit again.

 Please wait until you've heard from us regarding a submission before submitting additional work.
-We accept simultaneous submissions and ask that you notify us promptly if your work is accepted elsewhere (just send us an email in reply to your original submission email).
+We accept simultaneous submissions and ask that you notify us promptly if your work is accepted elsewhere.
 We will consider only work that has not been published in print or appeared online previously in English.

 ISSN 2997-2515